The registry is the clearinghouse for information about all adoptions that have taken place in Vermont since 1940.

 What if I don't want my identity to be disclosed?

-You have until July 1, 2023 to file a Statement About The Release Of Identifying Information stating that you do not consent to the release of identifying information about you.
-This does not guarantee, however, that you won't be found.
+After July 1, 2023, you can no longer file a Statement About The Release Of Identifying Information stating that you do not consent to the release of identifying information about you.
+You may file a Contact Preference Form indicating your preference for contact with the adopted person.

 FREQUENTLY-ASKED QUESTIONS FOR ADOPTION CONSTELLATION MEMBERS